7.1 Surround Sound

 For over 30 years, Paradigm has set the standard for innovation and technology in loudspeaker manufacturing.
 The new Prestige Series builds on this history by combining new technologies with smart engineering, for astonishing performance at an incredible value.
 And Prestige is designed and crafted right here in our Canadian facility.
 Technology, by definition, is the practical application of knowledge.
 When it comes to sound reproduction, no one knows more than Paradigm.
 When it comes to the practical application of that knowledge they are committed to doing it better!
 Better measurements, better materials, better components always result in better sound, and better speakers.

-While many speaker companies do not have the resources to design and manufacture their own drive units, Paradigm purposely designs robust drivers for specific speakers.
+While many speaker companies do not have the resources to design and manufacture their own drive units, Paradigm does.
 To ensure superb consistency, their crossovers boast hand-selected precision parts.
 Their high-power, high-current amplifiers with oversized power supplies and massive heat sinks deliver tremendous (and instantaneous) power output at all times.
 Use your knuckles!
 Rap on the enclosures!
 As one reviewer asserted, they’re as dead as they claim in their literature!
 Acoustically inert high-density hardboard reinforced by strategically located radial braces limit unwanted resonances and increase enclosure stiffness.
 At other times, no bracing is even required on speakers, even on their most powerful subwoofers as they pound out the deepest, loudest bass imaginable, it’s all in the design!

 Custom speakers often referred to as architectural speakers, designs hidden out of sight in a wall or ceiling (for those who don’t have the space or want a minimalist approach to music and home theater), are growing in popularity.
 Again, Paradigm is leading the way in this area.
 When it comes to in-wall/in-ceiling speakers, there is no substitute for good design build on years of experience producing the very best sounding freestanding designs.

-More than 25 years of intensive research and design backed by cutting-edge technology, much of it proprietary, lie behind every custom speaker they produce.
+More than 25 years of intensive research and design, lie behind every custom speaker they produce.
 The result is sound reproduction that rivals that of the very best freestanding designs.
 Precision, Consistency, Long-term reliability, is the inherent characteristics of even the smallest Paradigm component part.
 Technology and design that represent true innovation in the pursuit of perfection in audio reproduction.
-Out of this come sonic accuracy and purity, a clean, detailed and transparent reproduction of the original performance, nothing more, nothing less.

 SNEAK PEEK, a new loudspeaker lineup from Paradigm is coming…